churchmanlab/nano-COP/README.md

 ![alt text](https://github.com/churchmanlab/nano-COP/blob/master/nanoCOP.png)

-This repository includes the scripts and annotation files needed to analyze nano-COP data:
-- Scripts used to make each figure in the manuscript
-- Additional scripts to make datasets required for the figure scripts
+This repository includes the scripts and annotation files needed to analyze nano-COP data.
+These include the scripts used to make each figure in the manuscript and additional scripts that were used to create datasets required for the figure scripts.

 Here is the link to our pre-print for more details on the nano-COP method: https://www.biorxiv.org/content/10.1101/611020v2